kristianmandrup/amazing-aurelia-book/breeze-entity-management.md

 The data service adapter will look at all the changed entities in the local cache and build an object graph (based on the defined relationships in the metadata).

-Additionally this adapter makes the assumption that the backend service provides an `entityAspect` object that is a property of every entity.
+This adapter makes the assumption that the backend service provides an `entityAspect` object that is a property of every entity.
 This is a helper property that allows the adapter to know which type of entity is being provided.

 You may also look at the generic [Edmunds sample](http://breeze.github.io/doc-samples/edmunds.html) for inspiration.
 Here is a [SPA example](http://breeze.github.io/doc-samples/intro-to-spa-ruby.html) using a [Ruby on Rails](http://rubyonrails.org/) Breeze adapter.